Empower Your Practice

 1. Which AI is best for dictation?

-2. Is AI medical dictation software GDPR compliant?
+2. Is AI medical dictation software HIPAA compliant?

 3. What is the difference between AI dictation and AI medical scribes?

 AI dictation requires doctors to actively speak notes or commands, usually after a consultation.
-AI medical scribes (ambient AI) listen to the entire patient conversation and automatically generate structured clinical notes in real time.
+AI medical scribes (ambient AI) listen to the entire patient conversation and automatically generate structured clinical notes in real time without active physician input.

-4. Can AI medical scribes integrate with EMIS or SystmOne?
+4. Can AI medical scribes integrate with major EHR systems?

-Most US-based AI scribes do not natively integrate with EMIS Web or TPP SystmOne.
-Tools like Epic with Nuance DAX work inside NHS trusts that already use Epic, while many American platforms require manual copy-paste or custom API work.
-UK practices should always test real integration before committing.
+Many top-tier AI scribes now offer deep, native integration with major US EHR systems like Epic, Cerner, and athenahealth.
+Tools like Nuance DAX work seamlessly inside environments that already use Epic.
+However, some standalone platforms may still require manual copy-paste or custom API work, so practices should always test real integration before committing.

 5. Is AI medical dictation worth the cost for private practices?